Upper Owens River | Mammoth area, California Digital Mobile Map

 To view and purchase this map, click on this link:

-This map covers so many popular fishing spots.
+This map covers many popular fishing spots.
 From the north at June Lakes to Convict Lake at the south end and Devils Postpile to the west to Lake Crowley to the east.
 Included in between is Mammoth Lakes, Lake Mary, Hot Creek, McGee Creek, Deadmans Creek, Upper Owens River and Lake Crowley.

 It contains all public fishing access area, campgrounds, boat put in locations, and parking areas.
 Also included are insect hatch chart and fishing regulations and BLM Public Land areas.
+It also displays the many hot springs in the area along with access trails.

 Upper Owens River the headwaters section is more of freestone stream and is easily accessible from Big Springs Campground.
 You can fish from Big Springs for a mile downstream where the river tumbles through a small canyon.
 Below that the Owens flattens out and meanders through Long Valley where it resembles a classic meandering Spring Creek and plenty of public access.